Dulce de Leche Ice Cream

 METHOD:

-In a saucepan over medium heat, warm the cream, milk, and 2/3 cup of the dulce de leche, stirring constantly, until the mixture is blended and steam begins to rise from the surface, 4 to 5 minutes.
+In a medium saucepan over medium heat, warm the cream, milk, and 2/3 cup of the dulce de leche, stirring until smooth.
+Heat until steam rises from the surface, 4–5 minutes.
+Do not boil.

-Pour the custard through a fine-mesh sieve set over a clean bowl.
-Nestle the bowl in a larger one filled halfway with ice and water and cool the custard to room temperature, stirring occasionally.
-Refrigerate until chilled, at least 1 hour.
+Strain through a fine-mesh sieve into a clean bowl.
+Set the bowl in an ice bath and stir occasionally until cooled to room temperature.
+Refrigerate until well chilled, at least 1 hour.

-Transfer the ice cream to a container, cover, and freeze until firm, 3 to 4 hours.
-Makes about 1 quart.
+Transfer to a freezer-safe container, cover, and freeze until firm, 3–4 hours.

 Related Posts